SB 1142: Digital Dignity Act.

 Enacted

-Existing law prohibits the false impersonation of another person in either their personal or official capacity with the intent to steal or defraud, as specified.
+Existing law prohibits the false impersonation of another person in either that persons personal or official capacity with the intent to steal or defraud, as specified.
 Existing law protects all people from defamation, including libel and slander, as provided.
 Existing law makes any person who knowingly uses anothers name, voice, signature, photograph, or likeness for commercial purposes, as specified, without that persons prior consent liable for damages, as specified.
 Existing law provides that a party seeking relief pursuant to those provisions may also seek an injunction or temporary restraining order according to specified procedures.

-This bill would enact the Digital Dignity Act and would clarify that false impersonation includes the use of a digital replica, as defined, with the intent to impersonate another for purposes of prescribed criminal provisions.
-The act would subject a person who, by distributing content with actual knowledge that the content includes the use of a digital replica, violates the prescribed criminal provisions, is found liable for defamation in a civil action, or uses anothers name, voice, signature, photograph, or likeness for commercial purposes to additional specified liability, as provided.
+This bill would enact the Digital Dignity Act.
+The act would subject to specified liability a person who, by distributing content with actual knowledge that the content includes the use of a digital replica, violates is found guilty of violating a criminal provisions in provision for which false impersonation of another is a required element, as prescribed, or is found liable for defamation in a civil action, action arising from the use or portrayal through a digital replica, as provided.